Heliodex/bots-vs-bots/README.md

   - go to <https://www.python.org/downloads/release/python-3106/> and download python 3.10.6 at the bottom of the page
     - if you're feeling lucky go to <https://www.python.org/downloads/> and click the yellow button instead to download the latest version, it'll probably work but i cant be arsed testing it and i know 3.10.6 works anyway
   - run the installer
+- download this repo by clicking the \[<> Code ↓] dropdown in the top right of this page and click "Download ZIP"
+  - then unpack it into your downloads folder or wherevr
+  - if you have github desktop then use that instead
+- open a terminal in the folder (probably called bots-vs-bots-main) by doing right click > open in terminal or whatevr
-- run `pip3 install -r requirements.txt` or `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`, whichever one works first
+- in the terminal run `pip3 install -r requirements.txt` or `pip install -r requirements.txt` or `python -m pip install -r requirements.txt`, whichever one works first
+  - if none of them work, uh idk good luck lmao

 # configuringggn